PratProduct/PratProduct.github.io/README.md

 The solution would look like the designs shown below:

  <img height="500" width="800" class="center" alt="image" src="https://user-images.githubusercontent.com/104067263/208142942-778ffd6e-ddbd-4994-b20d-2c4819564efc.png" title="The page for selecting the document for summarization">
+ Fig. 1 The page for selecting the document for summarization

 ## Benefits
 -	Since the current process of skimming through extensive reports demands a lot of time and efficiency, the solution would save time involved in the same process significantly by making all the required information available in a succinct manner.